The Selby

 Designed by famed architect David Roberts Jr., also credited with Toronto’s iconic Flatiron Building, the Mansion is particularly noteworthy for its application of decorative brick, stone and woodwork, and surviving original interior features, making it an excellent representation of Queen Anne Revival styling.

-ERA ‘s work on The Selby project focused on the rehabilitation and restoration of the Mansion in order to uphold the key architectural features of the building and ensure it maintained street level uses accessible to the public.
-This included moving the retained structure – twice – before settling in its new final location, east and north of its original placement.
+ERA‘s work on The Selby project focused on rehabilitating and restoring the Mansion to uphold its key architectural features and ensure it maintained street-level uses accessible to the public.
+This included moving the retained structure twice before settling in its new final location, east and north of its original placement.

 Once in place, the relocated Gooderham Mansion was repaired and its designated heritage attributes — both interior and exterior — carefully restored, with the west wall being rebuilt with salvaged materials, and a link created to connect the new residential tower to the Mansion.

-A hallmark heritage attribute of the building is the significant tuckpointing on the Mansion.
+The significant tuckpointing on the Mansion is a hallmark heritage attribute of the building.
 A popular technique used prominently in the 19th century, tuckpointing was executed on the entirety of the Mansion’s exterior, making it the largest fully tuckpointed project of its kind in Canada.

 Visit the Selby website for more.